Professional edition active

 • Follicle-stimulating hormone activates aromatase in ovarian granulosa cells that surround the developing oocytes to convert androgens to estradiol.

-• Luteinizing hormonesurges during the menstrual cycle; this surge promotes maturation of the dominant oocyte, release of the oocyte, and formation of the corpus luteum (which produces progesterone).
+• Luteinizing hormone surges during the menstrual cycle; this surge promotes maturation of the dominant oocyte, release of the oocyte, and formation of the corpus luteum (which produces progesterone).

 Normal Menstrual Cycle

 When part of this system malfunctions, ovulatory dysfunction occurs; the cycle of gonadotropin-stimulated estrogen production and cyclic endometrial changes is disrupted, resulting in anovulation, and menstrual flow may not occur.
-Ovulatory dysfunction is the most common cause of amenorrhea, particularly secondary amenorrhea.

 Etiology of Amenorrhea

-Amenorrhea can be classified based on a number of different criteria, such as
+Amenorrhea can be classified based on a number of different criteria, such as:

-• Primary or secondary
+• Type: primary or secondary

-• Gonadal dysgenesis, anatomic, or endocrinologic
+• Etiology: gonadal dysgenesis, structural, or endocrinologic

-Anatomic causes of amenorrhea include
+Structural causes of amenorrhea include:

 • Constitutional delay of puberty